erutan/sierra-conditions/content/conditions/official.md

 ## Yosemite

 Longer term conditions and changes are listed [on their Current Conditions page](https://www.nps.gov/yose/planyourvisit/conditions.htm).
+They also have a [Wilderness Conditions](https://www.nps.gov/yose/planyourvisit/wildcond.htm) page with a general overview and more numbers to call.

 ## SEKI